 Scaffold and Model

-As always, we must scaffold and model anything that we teach.
-Curiosity is no different.
-The first time through our weekly curiosity time (known as “Curiosituesday” one year), I’d give students all the same topic.
+So, the first time we’d go through our weekly curiosity time, I’d give all students the same topic.
 This way we can practice the process together.
-One year, we all investigated chess.
-In the next round, they’d pick from a set of choices I gave them before eventually graduate into a truly independent study later in the year.
+This is a scaffold.
+One year, we all investigated chess during the first round.
+Then, in the next round, they’d pick from a set of choices I gave them before eventually graduate into a truly independent study later in the year.

 Refine The Topic